 What we do

-- We provide accessible and relevant resources through articles and conversations initiated by five national leaders in the United States church, who have been serving in RCIA ministry for more than two decades.
+- We provide accessible and relevant resources through articles and conversations initiated by four national leaders in the United States church, who have been serving in RCIA ministry for more than two decades.
 We invite you to join the conversation by clicking on the comments link on any blog post.

 - We make the best printed resources available to RCIA ministers and pastoral leaders and publish original material that helps ministers serve the mission of the church.

 Nick Wagner is the director and founder of TeamRCIA.com.
 He has more than 25 years experience as a leader and trainer in liturgical and catechetical ministries.
 He has a gift for translating theological principles into simple and clear language that inspires joy, commitment and passion for faith.
 He is the author of numerous articles and several books and on parish ministry including Whole Community Liturgy and The Way of Faith: A Field Guide for the RCIA Process (Twenty-Third Publications).
-He is an active team member with the North American Forum on the Catechumenate.
+He was an active team member with the North American Forum on the Catechumenate.
 He has worked in campus, parish and diocesan positions, and he holds a master’s degree from Saint John’s University, Collegeville, Minnesota.

 Diana Macalintal is the Director of Worship for the Diocese of San José and holds a Master of Arts in Theology with honors from Saint John’s University, Collegeville, Minnesota.
 She has served as a liturgist and music director in campus, parish, and diocesan ministries for over 20 years and has authored articles on liturgy and music in Modern Liturgy, Ministry & Liturgy, Pastoral Music, Eucharistic Ministries, Parish Life, AIM, and Today’s Parish Minister.
 In 2003, she received the Tabat Scholarship from the Federation of Diocesan Liturgical Commissions.
 She is a team member of the North American Forum on the Catechumenate, a keynote speaker, workshop presenter, and liturgy director for national conferences, and a cantor and liturgical composer.
 She maintains a blog for the Diocese of San José called Work of the People.